seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 reporting a lane that no longer exists.

-**An item that cannot resolve before a stated date is not re-searched before it.** Every carried item may hold a next-attempt date, and while that date is ahead the run performs no search for it, prints it in the collapsed line, and spends nothing.
+**An item that cannot resolve before a stated date is not re-searched before it.** Every horizon entry may hold a next-attempt date, and while that date is ahead the run performs no search for it and spends nothing, and it does not print unless its date falls inside 48 hours (§6).
 The date is set from the event itself and never from a guess: a communiqué is not published before its meeting closes, a vote does not resolve before it closes, a figure is not released before its release time. **Measured 01.09: the G20 communiqué was searched on five consecutive runs and could not have existed on four of them**, so the searches were spent on an answer whose earliest possible arrival was known from the start, and the Boss read the same block five times.
 Two costs, one cause.
-When the date arrives the item is searched again on the first run past it, and a second failure past that date is what `НЕ ПРОВЕРЕНО` is for (§6).
+When the date arrives the item is searched again on the first run past it, and a failure past that date leaves it unprinted (§6).

 **A HOST that refuses carries a next-attempt date exactly as an unresolvable event does.**
 The clause above was written for a fact that cannot exist yet; the identical waste arrives